 For thousands of years, Indigenous peoples have governed their territories according to their own laws – safeguarding land, air, water and communities to sustain their cultures and economies.
 Drawing on the lessons learned over two decades of work with Indigenous peoples on Indigenous law-based approaches to land use planning, impact assessment and other aspects of environmental governance, in 2016 West Coast launched the RELAW program (Revitalizing Indigenous Law for Land, Air and Water).

 RELAW is a program of West Coast Environmental Law, supportive of and supported by the Indigenous Law Research Unit at the University of Victoria, Faculty of Law (ILRU).
 West Coast and the ILRU share the fundamental belief that Indigenous law is law, that Indigenous laws are part of living Indigenous legal orders, and that Indigenous law can and should be used on the ground today.

-Through the RELAW project, participating Indigenous nations have access to a year of pro bono (free) legal services and co-learning opportunities for community members, focused on approaches to researching, applying and enforcing Indigenous law.
+Indigenous nations participating in RELAW projects have access to free legal services and co-learning opportunities for community members, focused on approaches to researching, applying and enforcing Indigenous law.

-Through RELAW, legally trained staff from West Coast work collaboratively with Indigenous nations to:
+Through RELAW projects, legally trained staff from West Coast work collaboratively with Indigenous nations to:

 Learn more about the RELAW project in this short film: